 and 2.0 (for females) that is recommended by most leading health organisations.

 One of biggest reasons behind this under consumption is that the human body can become dehydrated more quickly than most people think.
 It takes only a 2% loss of total water content for your body to start feeling thirsty.
-Once you’re at this point your body is already in a state of dehydration, increasing the likelihood of experiencing a variety of symptoms that have been scientifically linked to how hydrated you are, such as:
+In a workplace consumption survey conducted by Waterlogic, it was reported that 28% of full-time workers only drink when they are thirsty, even though 72% of respondent stated that it was important for them to stay hydrated at work.

 There are many reasons why children may not be hydrating themselves to the optimum level.
 One reason is down to our biological maturity.
 When we are at a young age, the human body’s thirst mechanism and heat awareness is under developed.
 Children will often not feel thirsty, despite the fact their body needs to cool itself down or is dehydrated.
 Also for many hydration is an afterthought, with so much stimulus throughout a school day, from playing with friends to learning in classrooms, drinking plain water may slip their mind.